jeroennoten/Laravel-AdminLTE/README.md

 ## 4. Usage

 To use the blade template provided by this package, just create a new blade file and extend the layout with `@extends('adminlte::page')`.
 The template yields the following main sections:

-- `title`: to setup the content of the `<title>` tag.
+- `title`: to fill the content of the `<title>` tag.
-- `content_header`: to setup the title of the page (above the main content).
+- `content_header`: to fill the title of the page (above the main content).
-- `content`: to setup all of the page's main content.
+- `content`: to fill all of the page's main content.
-- `footer`: to setup the content of the page footer.
+- `footer`: to fill the content of the page footer.
-- `right-sidebar`: to setup the content of the right (control) sidebar.
+- `right-sidebar`: to fill the content of the right (control) sidebar.
 - `css`: to add extra stylesheets (inside the `<head>` tag).
 - `js`: to add extra javascript (just before the `</body>` tag).

-All the mentioned sections, in fact, are optional.
+In fact, all the mentioned sections are optional.
 As a basic example, your most common blade template could look like the following one:

 ```blade
 @extends('adminlte::page')